cb-agr/agriPlot/README.md

 **Description**

 findIntersectingPlots.R takes a fieldBookLL (i.e. output from agriPlot) and a given set of coordinates (i.e. pointsOfInterest) and outputs intersecting plots at a user-specified distance.

+**Libraries**

+library(raster)

 **Usage**